 Faculty and Staff Biography

-Stephen Bajjaly joined the School of Library and Information Science in August 2007.
-Bajjaly is the chief academic and administrative officer for the school.
-In this capacity, he oversees the strategic direction of the school, leads its efforts to enhance teaching, scholarship and service, and directs the day-to-day operations.
+Stephen Bajjaly joined the School of Information Sciences in August 2007 as the chief academic and administrative officer for the school.
+In this capacity, he oversees the strategic direction of the school; leads its efforts to enhance teaching, scholarship and service; and directs the day-to-day operations.
 Dr. Bajjaly reports to Dean Jon Cawthorne.

 Degrees and certifications

 - State University of New York at Albany, Ph.D., Information Science

 - San Diego State University, MBA, Information Decision Systems

 Laurie J. Bonnici, Stephanie L. Maatta, M. Katherine Klose, Heidi Julien & Stephen Bajjaly.
 2014.
 Instructional style and learner-centered approach: a cross-institutional examination of modality preference for online course delivery in a graduate professional program.
 Studies in Higher Education, 2014. [http://dx.doi.org/10.1080/03075079.2014.977860]

 Bajjaly, S. T. 2005.
 Enhancing Student/Faculty Communications in Online Courses.
 Online Journal of Distance Learning Administration 8(3), Fall. [http://www.westga.edu/~distance/ojdla/fall83/bajjaly83.htm]

 Bajjaly, S. T. 2005.
 Contemporary Recruitment in Traditional Libraries.
 Journal of Education for Library and Information Science 46 (1): 53-58, Winter.

 Stephen T. Bajjaly (1999): The Community Networking Handbook.
 Chicago, Ill.: American Library Association (ALA) Editions.
 204 pp.